ceri-num/uv-larm/tutorials/2-move.md

 touch tuto_move/tuto_move/move_1m.py
 ```

-Edit this new file with a verry simple code in order to test the packages:
+Edit this new file with a very simple code in order to test the packages:

 ```python
 def main():